Driving IT Innovation with a Change Management Strategy

 The need for business innovation is driving the new rate of change — whether the changes are for a customer-facing application like an eCommerce system, or an internal business processing system like a quote and invoice application.
 At the same time, IT complexity has increased the risk of changes as well as change process approval time, because multiple systems, teams, and often multiple timezones are involved.

 As a result, IT operations and applications developers alike face several challenges in driving change rates higher.
 The good news is that analyses of historical changes can uncover patterns, clues, and insights that help IT leaders drive change velocity higher and reduce risk of outages or service degradations.
 IT leaders can also use data analyses to increase change throughput without adding additional staff or steps to the process.
-Let’s look at a couple of examples of how this can be possible.
+Let’s look at a couple of examples of how this can be possible with a change management strategy.

 Change Risk Evaluation